-Fresh white fish "cooked" in lime juice with aji amarillo, red onion, and cilantro.
-Bright, zingy, and wildly refreshing—Peruvian beach energy in a bowl.
-No heat required, just patience and really good fish.←Back to Taco Base Recipes
+Fresh white fish 'cooked' in lime juice — acid does what heat can't, turning translucent flesh opaque and firm in about 15 minutes.
+Aji amarillo, red onion, and cilantro.
+No heat required, just patience and genuinely good fish.←Back to Taco Base Recipes

 1 lb fresh white fish (halibut, sea bass, or snapper), diced 1/2 in (1.3 cm)